-Option write_concurrency can be combined with option read_concurrency.
-You typically want to combine these when large concurrent read bursts and large concurrent write bursts are common; for more information, see option read_concurrency.
+The write_concurrency option can be combined with the options read_concurrency and decentralized_counters.
+You typically want to combine write_concurrency with read_concurrency when large concurrent read bursts and large concurrent write bursts are common; for more information, see option read_concurrency.
+The decentralized_counters option is turned on by default for tables of type ordered_set with the write_concurrency option enabled, and the decentralized_counters option is turned off by default for all other table types.
+For more information, see the documentation for the decentralized counters option.